Neoclassical compound: Formation, spelling, and pronunciation

 Thus, for example, Ancient Greek σφιγξ becomes English (and Latin) sphinx.
 Exceptions to these romanizing rules occur, such as leukemia (leukaemia); compare leukocyte, also leucocyte.
-In Latin, and in the target languages, the Greek vowels are given their neoclassical values rather than their contemporary values in demotic Greek.

-Ancient Greek words often contain consonant clusters which are foreign to the phonology of contemporary English and other languages that incorporate these words into their lexicon: diphthong; pneumatology, phthisis.
-The traditional response in English is to treat the unfamiliar cluster as containing one or more silent letters and suppress their pronunciation, more modern speakers tend to try and pronounce the unusual cluster.
-This adds to the irregularities of English spelling; moreover, since many of these words are encountered in writing more often than they are heard spoken, it introduces uncertainty as to how to pronounce them when encountered.
+Ancient Greek words often contain consonant clusters which violate the phonotactics of English and other languages: diphthong; pneumatology, phthisis.
+In the past, some of these were treated as silent and not pronounced, more modern speakers may to pronounce them.
+This adds to the irregularities of English spelling.

 Neoclassical compounds frequently vary their stressed syllable when suffixes are added: ágriculture, agricúltural.
-This also gives rise to uncertainty when these words are encountered in print.
-Once a classical compound has been created and borrowed, it typically becomes the foundation of a whole series of related words: e.g. astrology, astrological, astrologer/astrologist/astrologian, astrologism.
+Many classical compounds form derivative words: e.g. astrology, astrological, astrologe, astrologist, astrologian, astrologism.

-Mainstream medical and ISV pronunciation in English is not the same as Classical Latin pronunciation.
-Like Ecclesiastical Latin, it has a regularity of its own, and individual sounds can be mapped or compared.
-Although the Classical Latin pronunciation of venae cavae would be approximately /ˈwɛnaɪˈkɑːwaɪ/, the standard English medical pronunciation is /ˈviːniːˈkeɪviː/.
+Mainstream medical and scientific pronunciation is not the same as Classical Latin.
+For example, the Classical Latin pronunciation of venae cavae would be approximately /ˈwɛnaɪˈkɑːwaɪ/, the standard English medical pronunciation is /ˈviːniːˈkeɪviː/.